jenniferanneaus/jenniferanneaus.github.io/_posts/2019-08-13-timesheet-app.md

 <% end %>
 ```

+You might have noticed from the above code that Rails has a nice helper called `pluralize`; this takes a number and a singular noun, and will pluralise the noun unless the number is 1.
+Using this, we can avoid having gramatically incorrect sentences without having to write our own `if` statement.

-Now to make sure we are displaying the error messages we need, we will write validations.
-Ruby has already created the file ```app/models/timesheet.rb``` for us, and our presence validations can be added easily:
+Now, to make sure appropriate error messages are generated, we will write validations.
+Ruby has already created the file `app/models/timesheet.rb` for us, and this is where we will add our validations. `Timesheet` inherits from `Active Record`, which includes many pre-defined helpers such as `presence`, which we will use now:

 ```ruby
 validates :start, presence: true